capawesome-team/capver/README.md

 npx @capawesome/capver hotfix
 ```

 Increments the hotfix version for mobile platforms (iOS/Android only).
-Maximum value: 99.
+Maximum value depends on your configured pattern.

 ### sync